Have you ever dreamed of scaling a field-service business into a multimillion-dollar (or even billion-dollar) empire?

 Mark Stoner, president of Ashbusters Chimney Service, recognizes this and recommends injecting collaboration into the vision development process of your business.

-He states, “A successful way to secure your vision is to involve your team.
+, “A successful way to secure your vision is to involve your team.
 Show your team where the company is going and more importantly, where they are going within it, by asking them what they want out of it.
 When a vision is supported by all team members, that visions chance of becoming a reality is greatly increased.”

 2. Instill good values in your people.